Twinkle Khanna

-Her most recent book and first novel, Pyjamas Are Forgiving (Juggernaut Books, 2018) made her the highest-selling female author in India in the year 2018, according to Nielsen BookScan India.
+Twinkle Khanna (born 29 December 1973) is an Indian author, columnist and former actress.
+A daughter of actors Dimple Kapadia and Rajesh Khanna, she made her acting debut with a leading role in the film Barsaat (1995), which earned her the Filmfare Award for Best Female Debut.
+After playing the leading lady in such films as Jaan (1996), Jab Pyaar Kisise Hota Hai (1998), International Khiladi (1999), Baadshah (1999), and Love Ke Liye Kuch Bhi Karega (2001), she quit acting.

-In 2019, Twinkle Khanna also launched Tweak India, a bilingual digital media platform for women.
+After quitting acting, Khanna worked as an interior designer for a few years, and began writing opinion columns.
+As an author, she has written the non-fiction book Mrs Funnybones (2015), the short story collection The Legend of Lakshmi Prasad (2016), and the novels Pyjamas Are Forgiving (2018) and Welcome to Paradise (2023).
+Khanna is married to actor Akshay Kumar, with whom she has two children.

 Early life and family

-Twinkle Khanna was born on 29 December in Mumbai, the first of two daughters of veteran Hindi film actors Dimple Kapadia and Rajesh Khanna, with whom she shared her birthday.
-Her maternal grandfather, Chunnibhai Kapadia was a Gujarati businessman and her father Rajesh Khanna, born in Punjabi Khatri in Amritsar, Punjab, was from a family of railway contractors.
+Twinkle Khanna was born on 29 December 1973 in Bombay, Maharashtra, the first of two daughters of veteran Hindi film actors, Dimple Kapadia and Rajesh Khanna, with whom she shared her birthday.
+Her maternal grandfather, Chunnibhai Kapadia was a businessman.
+Her mother is a Gujarati and her father, Rajesh Khanna, a Punjabi from Amritsar, was from a family of railway contractors.
 On her mother's side, she is the niece of Simple Kapadia, an actress and costume designer whom she "adored".
 Her sister Rinke Khanna and cousin Karan Kapadia have also acted in films.
+Twinkle Khanna never experienced patriarchy at home.

-Khanna attended the New Era High School, Panchgani and the Narsee Monjee College of Commerce and Economics.
-After finishing her Class 12th, she wanted to pursue a career as chartered accountant and gave the entrance examination but joined the film industry instead on the insistence of her parents.
-Before beginning her film career, Khanna went through an eye surgery.
+Khanna attended the New Era High School in Panchgani and the Narsee Monjee College of Commerce and Economics of the University of Mumbai in Vile Parle.
+After finishing her Class 12th, she wanted to pursue a career as a chartered accountant and took the entrance examination, but joined the film industry instead due to the insistence of her parents.

-She is currently pursuing Master of Arts from Goldsmiths at University of London.
+She later pursued a Master of Arts from Goldsmiths, University of London in the New Cross area of Lewisham, graduating in 2024.